-How to Make a Home Emergency Binder for Important Papers
+How (and Why) to Make a Home Emergency Binder

 If something happened to you tomorrow, would you be able to take care of your personal business while you’re incapacitated?
 Or what if a natural disaster forced you to evacuate your home?

-It’s unpleasant to think of these things, but while there’s nothing we can do to ensure they’ll never happen, there’s quite a lot we can do to make sure the financial problems that follow will be minimal.
-You’ll need to be able to notify creditors of your situation and prove you have the insurance policies you have.
+It’s unpleasant to think of these things, but a home emergency binder can do a lot to minimize the financial fallout.
+For example, you’ll need to be able to notify creditors of your situation and prove you have the insurance policies you have.

 The Emergency Notebook